MoCsabi/WRO2025-FE-StormsNGR/schemes/README.md

 ### The differential gear frame
   With a new differential we also required a new frame for said differential.
-The frame is what holds differential in the air so that it doesn't touch anything, and **has imbedded bearings to reduce the friction** between the frame and the axles.
+The frame is what holds differential in the air so that it doesn't touch anything, and **has embedded bearings to reduce the friction** between the frame and the axles.
 We used bearing last year as well but this year we made a few improvements in that area.

   >- **Made the slots larger that can accompany larger bearings that provide more support and enables the usage of fitting rings on the axles.**
   >- **Split the model into two and added walls for the slots to make the bearings and the fitting rings unable to move.**

-  These changes made the frame a lot more secure, since we problems with the bearings and axles shifting previously.
+  These changes made the frame a lot more secure, since we had problems with the bearings and axles shifting previously.

   [Link to previous year's version](https://github.com/MoCsabi/WRO2024-FE-StormsNGR/blob/main/schemes/README.md#the-differential-gear-frame)